jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Coloxus.md

 RacialMods: +8 Perception
 Languages: Abyssal, Celestial, Common, Infernal; telepathy 100 ft., tongues
 SQ:
+SpecialAbilities:
+  Droning Wings (Ex): >
-SpecialAbilities: Droning Wings (Ex) Once per day, when it flutters its wings as a standard action, a coloxus can create a mesmerizing display of color and a sound-dampening buzzing drone.
+    Once per day, when it flutters its wings as a standard action, a coloxus can create a mesmerizing display of color and a sound-dampening buzzing drone.
 All creatures within 30 feet that can see the coloxus must make a DC 24 Will save or be slowed for up to 6 rounds.
 Each subsequent round, the coloxus must take a swift action to maintain the effect or the effect ceases at the end of its turn.
 Additionally, the sound creates a buffer against sonic energy, granting the fly demon immunity to sonic attacks or effects while it continues to drone.
 The save DC is Charisma-based.
+  Siphon (Su): >
-Siphon (Su) Any creature bitten by a coloxus must make a DC 23 Fortitude save or take 1d4 points of Charisma damage.
+    Any creature bitten by a coloxus must make a DC 23 Fortitude save or take 1d4 points of Charisma damage.
 A coloxus heals itself of 5 points of damage for every point of Charisma damage it deals.
 The save DC is Constitution-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: